 ¾ cup fresh mozzarella, slivered

 1 tbs olive oil

 1 tbs cornmeal or all-purpose flour, optional

 Red pepper flakes, optional

 Any extra toppings of your choice

 To save time, use pizza dough you've made ahead of time or bought at the supermarket.
 Let the dough come to room temperature.
 Sprinkle cornmeal or all-purpose flour onto a chopping board or a clean surface.
 Form the dough into a circle, 8-inch in diameter.
-Let it sit for 20-30 min, and then stretch it to a 12 in circle.
+Let it sit for 20-30min, and then stretch it to a 12-inch circle.

 Set the oven to 450°F. Yes, it will have to be super hot!
-Place your 12 in cast iron skillet in the oven.
+Place your 12-inch cast iron skillet in the oven.
 Let it get hot as it will give us that crunchiness we are looking for.